-The maturity measurement categories outlined in the GIMM were derived from suggestions by a broad geospatial community.
+Input for the development of the GIMM came from the broad geospatial community.
 The community members have started documenting how to monitor benefits of an integrating geospatial data and information into mainstream business and IT operations.
-For example, many of the performance categories are related to categories contained in the National States Geographic Information Council's (NSGIC) Coordination Model42.
-It is envisioned that the performance categories and the specific metrics associated with each category, will continue to evolve as this model is prototyped, reviewed, refined, adopted and applied.
+For example, many of the practices mentioned within the criteria in the GIMM are related to those described in the National States Geographic Information Council's (NSGIC) Coordination Model42.
+It is envisioned that the practices described, will continue to evolve as this model is prototyped, reviewed, refined, adopted and applied.